Oikio/clean-architecture-fe/readme.md

 # TODO:
 Add proper logging tools
 Add state, usCases and enhancers factories
-Create a real simple app
+Decide how dependant useCases should work with each other Think about combined state streams without business logic
-Think about combined state streams without business logic
+Create a real simple app (form, filtering, complex state)
 Add hydration of state example
 Add computed state example
 Add tests, see how they should work with useCases
 Add cancelable useCases
-Create more complex app, maybe just complete list of howtos.
+Create more complex app, maybe just develop a list of howtos.